 Sensor-Fusion Tracking Overview

 Atraxa leverages the best of both EM and inertial technologies.
 IMUs are known for measuring accelerations and velocities with high data rates.
 EM is trusted for its exceptional spatial measurement accuracy and reliability.
-Together they provide precise 6DOF tracking with low latency and no noise.
+Together they provide precise 6DOF tracking with low latency and noise.

 But why use EM instead of optical tracking?
 Simple: line-of-sight constraints.
 Optical solutions provide sub-millimetre tracking accuracy over a large measurement volume.
 We would know – our Polaris® optical trackers are integrated into the world’s most sophisticated surgical-navigation systems.

 However, an OR is set up to minimize occlusions, and the surgeon can pre-plan tool movements.
 That’s not possible in XR settings.
 What’s more, mobile applications find it challenging to efficiently manage the computation load that comes from using optical to track peripherals and SLAM-based headsets.